 The place, now a burger and salad spot, was named for either various sports teams or for the reputation of one of the owners who would toss the keys to a patron whenever he took off for Vegas, leading one to comment, “They’ll let anyone work here.
 This place is nothing but a monkey farm.”

 Monkeys or not, this roadhouse has been an Old Saybrook icon for decades; the kitchen was renovated in 2006 and currently, Harry’s three kids are in charge.

 Hotels in Old Saybrook CT

 STAY: Saybrook Point Inn and Spa: The Saybrook Point Inn and Spa, perched on a Long Island Sound peninsula, encompasses a “green” marina, an outdoor heated pool (steaming in the snow-cold days of winter), an excellent Spa, a reputable restaurant – Fresh Salt – affording dazzling panoramas, a community Fitness Center and a brand new “boutique inn” addition.

 STAY: The Deacon Timothy Pratt B&B circa 1746.
-Located right next door to “Miss James” Pharmacy, this charming antique B&B is a wonderful budget alternative to Saybrook Point Inn.
-Though bathrooms require updating, rooms are charming and clean – some with wood-burning fireplaces and Jacuzzis.
-Original wide plank floors on the main floor are pitted and worn, but just add to the allure.
-There are several rooms in the main house, and three in the James Pharmacy Building.
-Rooms from $110-$150 include hot breakfast.
+Located right next door to “Miss James” Pharmacy, this charming newly renovated B&B is a wonderful upscale alternative to Saybrook Point Inn.
+Rooms from $220-$275 include hot breakfast.